ccamara/reveal-hugo/content/2021-01-21-warwick-job-interview/_index.md

 {{% note %}}

-My name is Carlos Cámara and previously to joining brookes four months ago, I have been involved in plenty of diverse jobs, researches and initiatives, and I came to the conclusion that I what all of them had in common the pursue...
+My name is Carlos Cámara and I have been involved in plenty of diverse jobs, researches and initiatives, and I came to the conclusion that I what all of them had in common the pursue...

 (next frag)